Getting Started

 Language and Writing Style

-The manuscript should be written in British English.
+The manuscript should be written in American English.
 The author should write the full term for each abbreviation at its first use in the title, abstract, keywords, and text separately unless the abbreviation is a standard unit of measure.
 The use of acronyms and abbreviations must be kept to a minimum.
 When used, they are defined at first mention, followed by the acronym or abbreviation in parentheses.
 If a brand name is cited, supply the manufacturer’s name and address (city, state, and country).
 Manuscripts will be altered to meet the style guidelines of the Arabian Journal of Chemistry.
 The authors are requested to check the manuscript for spelling, grammar, and punctuation errors before submission.
 Headings and titles must be in Title Case.

 Organization of Sections in an Article